-Adults with capacity aged 18 and over are competent to make decisions about their own treatment.
+- Adults with capacity who are 18 years old and over are competent to make decisions about their own treatment.

-For people aged 16 and over who lack capacity, the Mental Capacity Act 2005 (MCA) provides a legal framework in England and Wales.
+For people 16 years old and over who lack capacity, the Mental Capacity Act 2005 (MCA) provides a legal framework in England and Wales.
 The Act is supplemented by a detailed Code of Practice, with which dental professionals are expected to comply.

 In Northern Ireland, the relevant legislation is the Mental Capacity Act (Northern Ireland) 2016.